-Toxic organic compound degradation is for the detoxification of contaminated solvents produced during nuclear weapons production.
+One of the major nuclear waste bioremediation strategies, toxic organic compound degradation, is for the detoxification of contaminated solvents produced during nuclear weapons production.
 These include radioactive organic solvents such as toluene and other aromatic compounds.
-In recent years, D. rad strains have been produced with solvent-degrading capabilities to accomplish these goals.
-D. rad expressing the enzyme todC1C2BA, derived from Pseudomonas putida, have been successfully created.
+In recent years, D .rad strains have been produced with solvent-degrading capabilities to accomplish these goals.
+D. rad expressing the enzyme todC1C2BA, derived from Pseudomonas putida, have been successfully created3.
 These D. rad strains have been used to oxidize toluene, which is then metabolized and eventually forms insoluble polymers.
-These insoluble polymers precipitate out of and can then be easily removed from the waste solution.
+These insoluble polymers precipitate out of and can then be easily removed from the waste solution3.

-Heavy metal remediation is used in the clean up of radioactive metals such as mercury, chromium and uranium.
-One way to achieve heavy metal remediation is to insert an enzyme into D. rad, giving D. rad the ability to reduce and diminish the toxicity of a particular metal. (merA), which coverts mercury to a less volatile and dangerous oxidation state, has been expressed in D. rad and used in such applications.
+The other major bioremediation strategy, heavy metal remediation, is used in the clean up of radioactive metals such as mercury, chromium and uranium.
+One way to achieve heavy metal remediation is to insert an enzyme into D. rad, giving D. rad the ability to reduce and diminish the toxicity of a particular metal. (merA), which coverts mercury to a less volatile and dangerous oxidation state2, has been expressed in D. rad and used in such applications.
 PhoN, a nonspecific acid phospatase, has also been expressed in D. rad and has been used to precipitate radioactive uranium at nuclear weapon production sites1.

 2. Brim, H., McFarlan, S.C., Fredrickson, J.K., Minton, K.W., Khai, M., Wackett, L.P., Daly M.J., Engineering Deinococcus radiodurans for metal remediation in radioactive mixed waste environments, 1999.
 18: 85-90. ,